mmartin46/Obj_Orie_Prog_App/README.md

-The object-oriented programming application is meant to help users understand different java design patterns.
+The object-oriented programming application is meant to help users understand different
+Java design patterns.
 The application was entirely developed utilizing Python's Kivy API.